jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.
 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for this steps is contained in cells from five to eight of the IPython notebook.
+Code for this steps is contained in cells from five to eight of the IPython notebook.

 In the dataset are images with different conditions of luminance, to make easy for the neural network, images are corrected to similar conditions.
-That is the reason because the histogram of luminance of each image is equalized.
+To achieve that histogram of luminance of each image is equalized.
 For this task Images are converted from RGB Colorspace to YUV.
 Then Y component is equalized.
 (Functions: cv2.cvtColor and cv2.equalizeHist)

 Also as we can see in the previous histogram, number of images in classes are not balanced, that may cause a biased result of the neural network trough the majority class.
 So I have create a function to augmentate data (Cell 5) inspired in opencv functions of the next link [geometric transformations](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.html)
-(Functions used: cv2.getRotationMatrix2D, cv2.getAffineTransform and cv2.warpAffine)
+(Functions used: cv2.getRotationMatrix2D, cv2.getAffineTransform and cv2.warpAffine).
+That functions returns a radomly transformed image from a previous one.

-An example of both techniques is shown in cell 6.
+An example of both techniques with a randomi image is shown in cell 6.

 ![alt text][image4]

 In the images before we can see a random image, random image equalized and this random image equalized and transformed.

 In cell 8 data is augmented.
-For this new images are created with the function explained before for classes with less images than a minimun stablished in the function.
+New images are created in classes with less images than a minimun stablished with the variable('min_nImages').
+This images are created with the function explained before.

 This new train set is saved into a new file.
-In next cycle this images can be recovered to avoid this slow task.
-As we can see in the code images are equalized before data augmentation to avoid consider in the histogram black areas introduced by the transformation.
+In next cycle this images can be recovered to avoid the slow task of generate images.
+As we can see in the code, images are equalized before data augmentation, this is to avoid consider in the histogram black areas introduced by the transformation.

-Now we can check the histogram again (cell 9) and see the new distribution of images per class.
+Now we can check the bar chart of images per clas again (cell 9), and see that new distribution of images per class.

 ![alt text][image3]